ginoskotheon/bookapp/README.md

 ##### I learned

- - How to connect to a third party API for stocks data.
+ - How to connect to a third party API for book data.
- - How to add datasets to Chart.js dynamically
- - How to dynamically change css colors with JavaScript
- - How to put a picture in a README.
+ - How to solve CSRF errors
  - Chinese internet terms